HAFLQ: Heterogeneous Adaptive Federated LoRA Fine-tuned LLM with Quantization: Introduction

-\item We conduct experiments on the text classification task.
-The results show that our proposed HAFL method converges quickly with low communication overhead.
-Moreover, our importance-based partial freezing scheme effectively maintains client model accuracy during global model parameter distribution, outperforming the truncation approach.
-Additionally, our proposed adaptive aggregation method achieves faster convergence compared to the zero-padding approach in \cite{cho2023heterogeneous}. \end{itemize}
+\item We evaluate our methods on the Banking 77 text classification task.
+The salience-driven adaptive LLM quantization method reduces memory usage by 31\% and computational costs, enabling efficient deployment on heterogeneous clients without sacrificing performance.
+Additionally, our importance-based partial freezing scheme preserves client model accuracy better than truncation-based methods, while the adaptive aggregation method achieves faster convergence compared to the zero-padding approach in \cite{cho2023heterogeneous}.
+Finally, our Importance-Aware Bandwidth-Adaptive Quantization optimizes bandwidth usage, reducing communication cost by 49\%, while maintaining high accuracy under bandwidth constraints.